azerinnan/EDA_supplychain/README.md

 ![IMAGE 7: HISTOGRAM SKEW](7_histo_skew_shippingtimes.png)
 - The distribution of `Shipping Times` is left-skewed with skewness of -0.28 which is close to normal distribution.
 - According to the histogram, the most common shipping time from distribution centre to customer is aroud 8 days while the shortest is approxiamately 2 to 4 days.
-- Deliveries about 2-4 days indicate the shipments to nearby locations and reflect operational efficiency in certain regions.
+- Deliveries about 2 to 4 days indicate the shipments to nearby locations and reflect operational efficiency in certain regions.
 - Since the most shipping time around 8 days, it considered as slow potentially, lead to customer dissatisfaction.
 Collecting and analyzing customer feedback can help to identify areas for service improvement.
 ---
 ```python